 Let your mother’s sons bow down to you.

 Blessed be everyone who blesses you.”

-30 As soon as Isaac had finished blessing Jacob, and Jacob had just gone out from the presence of Isaac his father, Esau his brother came in from his hunting.
-31 He also made savory food, and brought it to his father.
-He said to his father, “Let my father arise, and eat of his son’s venison, that your soul may bless me.”
+30 As soon as Isaac had finished blessing Jacob and Jacob had just left the presence of Isaac his father, Esau his brother came in from hunting.
+31 He also made savory food and brought it to his father.
+He said to his father, “Let my father get up and eat of his son’s venison, that you may bless me.”

 32 Isaac his father said to him, “Who are you?”

 He said, “I am your son, your firstborn, Esau.”

 33 Isaac trembled violently and said, “Who, then, is he who has taken wild game and brought it to me, and I have eaten all of it before you came and have blessed him?
 Yes, he will be blessed.”

 34 When Esau heard the words of his father, he cried out loudly and bitterly and said to his father, “Bless me–me also–my father.”

 35 He said, “Your brother came with deceit and has taken away your blessing.”

 36 He said, “Isn’t he appropriately named Jacob?
 For he has cheated me twice now.
 He took away my birthright.
 See, now he has taken away my blessing.”
 He said, “Haven’t you reserved a blessing for me?”